By: Dennis Z Kuo, MD, MHS, FAAP & Cara Coleman, JD, MPH

 physical distancing does not mean that you are alone!
 But it may mean you'll need help with basic needs such as food or food delivery, ride shares, and getting medications.
 Reach out to a trusted case manager, friend, family-led or community-based organization, or your pediatrician for help.
 Some schools may have lunch pickup options.
 Work with community partners for delivery if needed.

 About the authors

-Dennis Z Kuo, MD, MHS, FAAP, is the chairperson of the AAP Council on Children with Disabilities.
+Dennis Z Kuo, MD, MHS, FAAP, is the immediate past chairperson of the AAP Council on Children with Disabilities.
 He is also the Chief of General Pediatrics and Interim Chief of Developmental Pediatrics & Rehabilitation at UBMD Pediatrics at the University at Buffalo, State University of New York.

-Cara Coleman, JD, MPH, is the Family Voices liaison to the AAP Council on Children with Disabilities.
+Cara Coleman, JD, MPH, is the immediate past Family Voices liaison to the AAP Council on Children with Disabilities.
 Cara is a Program Manager at Family Voices and Instructor of Pediatrics at the Virginia Commonwealth University Medical School.